hzyhhzy/KataGomo/training.md

 `-lr-scale 2.0` Learning rate scale.
 Recommend `2.0` at the beginning.
 Drop to `1.0` after trained ~1M selfplay games
 `-multi-gpus 0,1` GPU indexs used in this training. `-multi-gpus 0` or remove this if you have only one GPU.

+In `./train/shuffle.sh `

+`-keep-target-rows 1100000`  Keep how many rows when shuffling.
+Should better slightly larger than `-samples-per-epoch`

 ### Selfplay settings
 In `./run_train.sh `
 `-max-games-total 20000` Run how many selfplay games at once.